AdityaGarg8/git-credential-email/README.md

 `OpenCV` is more advanced and can automatically solve the CAPTCHA 99% times, without you needing to solve it at all!
 But it also occupies around 600MBs.
 An alternate is `opencv-python-headless` available using `pip` that is lighter, and is the best option for headless systems.
 It is not available if you are using apt/dnf/brew to install the helper.
 If you are using a [Windows binary](#windows), `opencv-python-headless` is bundled by default.

+I would recommend installing `PyQt6-WebEngine` if you are on a system with GUI and `OpenCV` for headless systems.

-You can install them by running:
+You can install them by running (modify the commands accordingly if you want to install only one of them):

 - For all platforms: `pip install PyQt6-WebEngine opencv-python`
 - If you have a headless system: `pip install opencv-python-headless` (PyQt6-WebEngine is a GUI app, so will not work in headless systems)